Recommended Bariatric Vitamins and Minerals

-- Do not take Calcium Carbonate forms of Calcium.
-You will only absorb 8 percent of this calcium and will absorb 48 percent of the Calcium Citrate form.
-The Calcium Carbonate forms can also lead to chronic nausea and gas pain in certain patients and may cause kidney stones, especially for those patients with a history of kidney stones.
+- Do not take calcium carbonate forms of calcium.
+You will only absorb 8 percent of this calcium but will absorb 48 percent of the calcium citrate form.
+The calcium carbonate forms can also lead to chronic nausea and gas pain in certain patients and cause kidney stones, especially for those patients with a history of kidney stones.

-Deficiencies only occur in patients not following directions or taking over-the-counter products not approved by the dietician.
+Deficiencies occur when patients don't follow directions or take over-the-counter products not approved by the dietitian.
 Coming to your follow-up appointments and getting labs drawn prior to the follow-up appointments is imperative to avoiding deficiency issues.
 Low levels of vitamins/minerals will be addressed quickly before any problems become permanent.

 - Thiamine (B1) deficiency = Beri-Beri = anorexia (loss of appetite), altered heart rate, right-sided heart failure, edema, muscle weakness, nerve problems

 - Riboflavin (B2) deficiency = magenta tongue (purple color), chelosis (dry, cracked lips), nervous system problems, eye sensitivity to light, skin rashes

 - Niacin (B3) deficiency = Pellegra = red neck, diarrhea, dementia, dermatitis (red, crusty skin where sunlight strikes it)

 - Biotin (B4) deficiency = dermatitis (dry, scaly skin), alopecia (hair loss)

 - Pantothenic acid (B5) deficiency = intestinal distress (vomiting), fatigue, insomnia